El-Fitz/smarteverything-testproject/README.md

 		Remember to add +1000 to the value sent to the Central Device

 **NOTICE:** The Host needs to subscribe to 0xFFF4 attribute to get notified of the response.

+##Future Updates
+- Send payload through SigFox network
+- Allow to authenticate withouth key (using button)
+- Connect to SigFox network on startup and request time, in order to update it accordingly for the T-OTP
+- Time-Based One-Time-Password Generator for Authentication (from https://github.com/damico/ARDUINO-OATH-TOKEN)